Tom Taggart

-Tom Taggart is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
+Tom Taggart is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
 He represents the riding of Colchester North as a member of the Progressive Conservative Association of Nova Scotia.

-Prior to his election to the legislature, Taggart served on the Colchester County council.
+Before his election to the legislature, Taggart served on the Colchester County council.
 He previously ran in Colchester North in the 1993 Nova Scotia general election, losing to Ed Lorraine.